 - in automatic PLMN selection the MS shall not consider the PLMN/access technology combinations included in the "PLMNs with associated RAT restrictions" as PLMN selection candidates.

-Editor's note: It is FFS whether or not the "PLMNs with associated RAT restrictions" list will be stored in the non-volatile-memory.
+The MS shall store the list of "PLMNs with associated RAT restrictions" in a non-volatile memory in the ME.